Malidadashi/mohammad-ali-dadashi/README.md

   /></a>
 </p>

-As a seasoned Frontend Developer with 4 years of dedicated experience, I bring a wealth of expertise to the table.
+/*[As a seasoned Frontend Developer with 4 years of dedicated experience, I bring a wealth of expertise to the table.
 Here's a glimpse into my profile:

 - 🔭 I've been honing my skills in the Frontend realm for the past three years, tackling